 NBA Ticket Information

-The 2015-16 NBA season is upon us!
-The offseason saw the rich get richer, with many of the leagues top teams from last season signing new stars for 2015-16.
-The San Antonio Spurs brought in LaMarcus Aldridge from Portland who will team with Tim Duncan in what might now be the NBA's best front court.
+The 2016-2017 NBA season is upon us!
+The offseason saw the rich get richer, with many of the league’s top teams from last season signing new stars for 2016-17.
+The Chicago Bulls brought in Dwayne Wade from Miami who will team up with Jimmy Butler in what might now be one of the top NBA duos this season.
 The addition of a highly anticipated player from the draft or free agency can have numerous effects on an individual team’s ticket price.

 A team’s brand can also play a major factor in setting ticket prices regardless of performance or players on the court.
-With the loss of Kobe Bryant on the court for the Los Angeles Lakers in the 2014-15 season the franchise saw a drop in attendance and ticket price, but still maintained an above average ticket price over the course of the season.
-Teams that have been able to capitalize on their brand and remain relevant as a premier team in the NBA include the Charlotte Hornets ($83 rise on average preseason ticket price) and the Oklahoma City Thunder (average ticket increase of $36).
+With the loss of Kobe Bryant on the court for the Los Angeles Lakers in the 2015-16 season, the franchise saw a drop in the median ticket price of $17 but still has maintained an above average ticket price over the course of the preseason.
+Teams that have been able to capitalize on their brand and remain relevant in the NBA include the Charlotte Hornets ($83 rise on average preseason ticket price) and the Oklahoma City Thunder (average ticket increase of $36).

-If you are looking to get the best deal on tickets to some of your teams biggest matchups, the earlier the better.
-Expect the Golden State Warriors $224 median ticket price to continue to rise as the season goes on, and for large matchups to drive prices such as Spurs vs. Thunder, Spurs vs. Mavericks, and Spurs vs. Rockets.
-The marquee matchups scenario can be seen across the league from games like Miami Heat vs. Indiana Pacers to the Big Apple Battle with New York vs. Brooklyn.
+If you are looking to get the best deal on tickets to some of your teams’ biggest matchups, the earlier the better.
+Expect the Cleveland Cavaliers’ median ticket price to continue to rise as the season goes on, and for large matchups to drive prices.

 Ticket prices based on averages as of August 1, 2016